cam-spacebar/ToolsBundle/README.md

 2. WebHookManager
   * pulls relevant details from entity and passes to the selected URL - currently used for connecting to Zapier

+3. Slug
+  * Used for resolving URLs to relevant objects
+  * dependencies: Code Entity